atljoseph/snapr/Readme.md

 ## Snap Command

-To snap a webcam photo:
+To snap a webcam or screenshot photo:
 ```
 snapr snap
 snapr snap --help